tenbergen/neocal/README.md

 sudo systemctl [start|stop|restart] neocal.service
 ```

-## Known issues
-Lights won't go out if you stop the service or the service fails.

 ## Contribute
 Share the love and improve this thing.
 I'm sure there's plenty ways to make it better.
 My main concern is making something easy to use and versatile.